-The NVIT Investor Destinations Moderately Conservative Fund ("Moderately Conservative Fund" or the "Fund") seeks a high level of total return consistent with a moderately conservative level of risk.
+The NVIT Investor Destinations Conservative Fund ("Conservative Fund" or the "Fund") seeks a high level of total return consistent with a conservative level of risk as compared to other Investor Destinations Funds.

 Fees and Expenses

 This table describes the fees and expenses that you may pay if you buy, hold, and sell shares of the Fund.
 Sales charges and other expenses that may be imposed by variable insurance contracts are not included.
 If these charges were reflected, the expenses listed below would be higher.
 See the variable insurance contract prospectus, which may impose sales charges and other additional contract-level expenses.